Free Tool

 How does this CRS calculator work?

-The Comprehensive Ranking System (CRS) is the points formula IRCC uses to rank Express Entry candidates, and this calculator mirrors that formula.
-Everyone in the pool gets a score out of 1,200, and each draw invites the highest scores first.
+This CRS calculator mirrors the official IRCC points formula, so the score it returns tracks the way IRCC ranks real Express Entry candidates.
+The Comprehensive Ranking System (CRS) is the points formula IRCC uses to rank everyone in the Express Entry pool, and every candidate gets a score out of 1,200.
+Each Express Entry draw invites the highest scores first.
 Because the cut-off is set by supply and demand, it moves every round, there is no fixed pass mark.
 The same grid applies whether you enter through the Federal Skilled Worker program or the Canadian Experience Class.

-How to use this free Express Entry calculator
+How to use this free Express Entry CRS calculator

-Answer each question with your most accurate information: your age, education, your language test results expressed in Canadian Language Benchmark (CLB) levels, work experience and any provincial nomination.
-This Express Entry calculator updates as you go, so you can see exactly which factors move the needle.
-Treat the result as a close estimate, then have an RCIC confirm it before you submit.
+To use this free Express Entry calculator, answer each question with your most accurate information: your age, education, your language test results expressed in Canadian Language Benchmark (CLB) levels, work experience and any provincial nomination.
+It walks you through one question at a time, then gives you your full CRS score with a breakdown of where every point comes from.
+Treat the result as a close estimate, then have a licensed RCIC confirm it before you submit, or run our broader free eligibility check to see every program you may qualify for.

 What counts as a good CRS score in 2026?